Signed in as:

 When your dog receives a reward for a behaviour, it is more likely that he will use that behaviour again!

 Example: in human terms, say you took your child into a sweet shop and they use great self control and ask politely for a sweet.
 This should be rewarded.
 So you praise them for a good decision and you let them have the sweet.
-If they do not use great self control and demand sweets repeatedly, then you would leave the shop without buying a sweet for them.
+If your child is impulsive and demands sweets, then rather than punishing them, realise that they have no self control in that situation and will need your help to gain some back.
+Stay calm and ask them to close their eyes and take a breath, then ask them something about their favourite thing to do.....a game, playing with friends etc....ask them which sweet represents their favourite activity.
+Once they are calmer and engaged in the conversation, buy them the sweet of their choice.

-What your child will learn eventually is that to have self control in that situation, earns you a reward.
+What your child will learn eventually is that having self control and calmness in that situation, will earn you a reward.

 Let's just think about the question......is he doing wrong or is he using natural behaviours in the wrong context?